 He performs with period ensembles such as Akademie für Alte Musik Berlin, Orchestra of the Age of Enlightenment, London Handel Orchestra, Concerto Copenhagen, Orfeo 55, Drottningholm Baroque Ensemble, Armonia Athenea, Insula Orchestra, Concerto Köln, Camerata Øresund, Les Accents & Rebaroque.
 He also works with modern orchestras Aurora Orchestra, Mozarteum Orchester Salzburg, Gothenburg Symphony Orchestra, Swedish Radio Symphony Orchestra, Rotterdam Philharmonic, Swedish Wind Ensemble, Ensemble 1B1, Aalborg Symphony Orchestra & Gävle Symphony Orchestra.

-He has an extensive collaboration with choreographer Kenneth Kvarnström, resulting in several large scale stage works in recent years.
+He has an extensive collaboration with choreographer Kenneth Kvarnström, resulting in six large scale stage works in recent years.
 The meeting between baroque music and contemporary dance gives the music a new dimension, a visual chamber music partner for the solo pieces and a way to communicate through physical gestures and impulses.
-In 2013 Nordberg and Kvarnström teamed up for a critically acclaimed duet, sofa(r), combining elements of dance, baroque music for lute and theorbo, electronic music and speech in a dark work exploring death.
+In their most performed work, sofa(r), Nordberg and Kvarnström teamed up for a critically acclaimed duet combining elements of dance, baroque music for lute and theorbo, electronic music and speech in a dark world exploring death.
 This also marked his debut as a dancer.